Priyank4225/Chess/README.md

 * Game lobby system
 * AI opponent integration

-## License
+## 📜 License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.